Azimuth Quant

 Capacity & Liquidity Considerations

-Cost modeling: includes fees, slippage, and optional funding scenario
+• Cost modeling: includes fees, slippage, and generic carry stress scenarios

 Interpretation is based on comparative behavior (strategy vs BTC), recovery characteristics, and probability metrics—not the single worst point estimate.